 Open discharge systems are sometimes used on farms or acreages.
 In this system waste enters the septic tank and the wastewater is discharged through a pipe system onto the open property.
 There are strict provincial guidelines on size of property required to run a direct or open discharge as the discharge must occur a certain distance from the property line and any water source on the property or within a certain radius of the discharge.
 Refer to the regulations for the jurisdiction the system is located in to obtain information on the requirements and restrictions regarding open discharge systems.

-Advanced Treatment and At Grade (not permitted in BC)
+Advanced Treatment and At Grade

 The At-Grade effluent treatment and disposal system is a method of accomplishing the final treatment and disposal of effluent from an advanced sewage treatment plant.
 The At-Grade is arranged utilizing pressurized distributional laterals above virgin ground surface.
 The pressurized pipe is supported 1 ½ inches above ground surface utilizing feet spaced every meter along the length of the pipe.
 The pressurized lateral is then covered with a 4 – 6 inch insulated shield.
 The entire assembly is then covered with wood chip cover or leaf mold or peat moss.
 The width will vary between 3 and 6 feet depending on slope and terrain variables.